John 10 – The Good Shepherd

 iii.
 “Manes (that made heretic) made an argument from this text against Moses and the prophets, as going before Christ.
 But Austin answereth, Moses and the prophets came not before Christ, but with Christ.”
 (Trapp)

-iv. “klepthv [kleptes], and lhsthv [lestes], the thief and the robber, should be properly distinguished; one takes by cunning and stealth; the other openly and by violence.
+iv.
+“Kleptes, and lestes, the thief and the robber, should be properly distinguished; one takes by cunning and stealth; the other openly and by violence.
 It would not be difficult to find bad ministers who answer to both these characters.”
 (Clarke)

 c.
 But the sheep did not hear them: Jesus seems to say that His sheep are evident because they will not hear (follow after) the voice of the thieves and robbers who come after the sheep.